 The first 10 circuits in the plan are 10-15 minute long grinds, and use relatively light loading.
 Beginning with Cirtuit 11, the duration jumps to 15-20 minuts, and loading increases.

 How Should I Use These Circuits in My Training?

 These Chassis Integrity circuits are 10-20 minutes long and are designed to either supplement existing training by serving as focused mid-section “finishers” to other training sessions, or replace current core training in extisting training.
 The circiuts can also be completed as stand-alone training for endurance and other athletes.

-These circuits are designed to be competed in any commercial or functional fitness gym.
+These circuits are designed to be completed in any commercial or functional fitness gym.
 Exercise substitutes are included for gyms which don’t have sandbags or kettlebells.

 How Fast should I work Through the Circuits?

 The circuits are to be completed as 10-20 minute “grinds.”
 “Grind” equals work briskly, but not frantically.
 These are not “As many rounds as possible” efforts.
 Again, work briskly, not frantically.

 This is the prescribed loading for women/men – so in the first example, women use 45# and men use 65#.
 In the second example, women use a 12kg kettlebell and men use a 16kg kettlebell.

 Why is Chassis Integrity Is More Appropriate for Mountain and Tactical Athletes?

 Foremost is its transferability outside the gym to the real world.
 The Chassis Integrity movements and exercises closely mirror the mid-section strength and strength endurance demands faced by mountain and tactical athletes.
 Most likely, these athletes will be lifting or moving something fairly heavy, bulky and awkward and deploying extension, rotation and isometric strength (total core) in one movements.